Are you curious about your personality type?

-Additionally, those with a perceptive personality type tend to be very perceptive of their own emotions and thoughts.
+Additionally, those with a Perceptive personality type will be perceptive of their own emotions and thoughts.

 Making it easier for them to understand their own motivations and needs.

-Overall, people with a perceptive personality type tend to be empathetic, insightful, observant, and self-aware individuals who thrive in social settings.
+Overall, people with this personality type tend to be empathetic, insightful, observant, and self-aware individuals who thrive in social settings.

 What Are Perceptive Personality Characteristics & Traits?